 - Pre-heat your oven to 180c and grease and line a large rectangular (around 30cm x 20cm) ovenproof dish.

-- Grate the zucchini and in a large mix in all of the ingredients except the flour
+- Grate the zucchini and in a large bowl and mix in all of the ingredients except the flour

 - Slowly stir through the flour - do not overmix

 - Spoon in the mixture into your prepared dish

 - Cook for around 25 minutes or until lightly golden and set

 You can freeze this Zucchini Pea and Ricotta Slice for around 2-3 months which makes this perfect for lunchbox prep.
 Before freezing, portion into your desired sizes and separate with baking paper.
 When you wish to eat the slice, defrost the portion in the fridge overnight.
 Before eating, bring the slice to room temperature or you can reheat in the oven over a low temperature.